Reading Time: 9 Minutes

 You will go through a couple of screens asking for payment and address information.
 You’ll be presented with several options for add-ons like site back-up and search engine jumpstart.
 I find these to be mostly unnecessary.
 When you install wordpress, there’ll be lots of free plug-ins to get you started which do basically the same things.
 The only service I chose to add was domain privacy protection.
 You are legally required to keep a true name and physical address on file with ICANN.
 I don’t know about you, but it’s weird to think my name and home address are floating around out there for anyone who visits the website to find.
 Plenty of people eschew the service, so it’s really a personal comfort thing.

 Once you finish registering, log into your new Bluehost account and find the ‘Wordpress’ button.
 WordPress is a free, open-source blogging platform.
 It is the single largest blogging platform in the world and powers over 20% of the world’s sites.
 WordPress is what makes it magically easy to run your own blog.

 The WordPress installation guide will walk you through the basics of how to use WordPress, and one of the first things it will do is show you a selection of free templates.
 Pick one that appeals to you, and that’s it!
 You’re live on the internet and off to the races.

 If you’ve ever had any interest in trying out blogging as a hobby or a side hustle, I can’t think of a better time.
 The cost is low and the rewards are high.
 I’ve met a ton of interesting people through this project, which is yet another bonus of the time I spend blogging.
 Give yourself a chance to live your dreams just a little bit.
 Put at least one more frying pan in the fire that could add value to your life, both in fulfillment and in a financial capacity.
 Start today.

+Want more detail on how to monetize your new blog?
+We cover that here.
 Have you thought about starting your own blog?
 What are you interested in writing about?